DubFriend/jquery.file-ajax/README.md

     // the error callback instead.
 (Note that for some browsers that use the
     // iframe fallback, a response with an actual http response code that is of
     // type error will not be processed at all)
+    // You may optionally provide the status in the reponse instead of metaData
+    // if using dataType "json".
     success: function (response, metaData) {
         console.log('success', response, metaData);
     },

-    // optional: called if metaData.status not absent, and metaData.status is
+    // optional: called if status not absent, and status is
     // between 200 and 299.
     error: function (response, metaData) {
         console.log('error', response, metaData);